alexbcberio/twitch-channel-redemptions/README.md

 ## Start the service

-Install the dependencies executing the following command `yarn`, then you can start the service using the start script `yarn start`.
+Open a terminal and install the dependencies with `yarn`, then start the service using `yarn start`.
 Keep the terminal open until you want to close the service.

+To close the service press `ctrl + c` to close it gracefully, you can close the terminal once the prompt is displayed again.

 ## Development

-In order to start the service in development mode use the dev script `yarn dev`, this will reload the backend whenever you make any change.
-Keep in mind that some of the features might be disabled in this environment.
+Run it using `start:dev` script `yarn start:dev`, this will restart everything whenever you make any change.
+Keep in mind that some features might be disabled under this environment.

-### Add new rewards

-- TODO: document how to add new rewards
+For convenience all channel point reward redemptions will be canceled, returning the channel points to the users (when applicable see [create channel point reward](#create-channel-point-rewards), very useful for testing.

-### Create own rewards
+### Create new rewards

 - TODO: document how to create new rewards.